nolanlawson/fuite/README.md

 This will check for leaks and print output to stdout.

-By default, `fuite` will assume that your site is a client-rendered webapp, and it will search for internal links on the given page.
+By default, `fuite` will assume that the site is a client-rendered webapp, and it will search for internal links on the given page.
 Then for each link, it will:

 1. Click the link
-2. Press the browser Back button
+2. Press the browser back button
 3. Repeat to see if the scenario is leaking

 For other scenarios, see [scenarios](#scenarios).